Text over IP: Deployment

 Next Generation Networking (NGNs) is a concept developed by telecommunication service providers and their suppliers.
-It aims to create a true multi-service network based in IP technology.
+It aims to create a true multi-service network based on IP technology.

 ToIP has been specified for inclusion in the 3GPP IP Multimedia Subsystem (IMS) (in 3GPP TS 26.114 v2.0.0 "IMS, Multimedia Telephony, Media handling and interaction").
 IMS is being used to implement NGNs in many fixed and mobile networks.

-Support of ToIP is being considered in multimedia Emergency Public-safety answering point (PSAPs) in Europe and USA.
+Support of ToIP is being considered in multimedia Emergency Public-safety answering point (PSAPs) in Europe and the USA.
 The ECRIT IETF working group defines ToIP as one form of access to Emergency Services.

 ToIP can provide a 'low impact' solution to meeting national regulatory requirements to provide 'equivalent service' to the telephone service for people who have hearing or speech impairments.

-A typical terminal on a fixed line access is a home computer that supports multimedia communications - Voice and Video and real-time Text over IP.
+A typical terminal on a fixed-line access is a home computer that supports multimedia communications - Voice and Video and real-time Text over IP.
 See External links for information about ToIP equipment and software.

 Use by deaf and hard-of-hearing people

 Telecommunications device for the deaf (TDD) or TTYs (also called Textphone or minicoms) were designed to transport real-time text over the PSTN.
 TDDs use a range of modem technologies.

 Text-over-IP has been designed as a replacement for TDDs when using the IP-based networks but also to be of use to mainstream voice call users.
-It has less service restrictions compared with TDDs, is designed to be used as a mainstream service and can be used on standard computers or mobile terminals.
-Proper alerting systems for incoming calls need to be included as well as user interfaces, both hardware and software, that meet the needs of deaf people, and people with hearing or speech impairments.
+It has fewer service restrictions compared with TDDs, is designed to be used as a mainstream service and can be used on standard computers or mobile terminals.
+Proper alerting systems for incoming calls need to be included as well as user interfaces, both hardware and software, that meet the needs of deaf people and people with hearing or speech impairments.
 This can best be achieved with input from end-users in the development stages.

 Interworking between TDDs and ToIP has been implemented using gateways by T-Meeting, Omnitor, Trace R& D, RNID, Center, Voiceriver, and AnnieS.
 RFC 5194 "Framework for real-time text over IP using the Session Initiation Protocol (SIP)" provides an overview of interworking issues.
 Work is being proposed in the IETF SIPPING work group on more detailed interworking based on a range of call scenarios.